 James continues to be an active member in the veteran community.
 He is an active volunteer with The Mission Continues, and has run the NYC marathon with Team Tillman NYC four times, personally raising over $15,000 for The Pat Tillman Foundation.
 He is also on the leadership council for SALUTE, the Disney military veteran employee group.

-Pete is a US Marine veteran with a voice and a passion for helping other veterans to be successful.
-After serving eleven honorable years in the military providing leadership, logistics, management, and IT support, he transitioned from being a United States Marine to an Information Technology professional and leader.
-He also hosts, produces, and edits podcasts, including VeteranConnections.us, since many small businesses have creative minds but do not have the time or knowledge to do the editing.
+Pete is a Navy & Marine veteran with a voice and a passion for helping other US veterans to be successful.
+After serving eleven honorable years in the military, providing leadership, logistics, management, and IT support, he transitioned from being a United States Marine to an Information Technology professional and a community leader.
+His passion and primary focus is helping veterans build a brand, network, find a new career, or start a business.

 As a veteran, Pete understands making that transition can be difficult.
-He has always dedicated time to training and assisting transitioning military personnel on their journey to finding civilian jobs as well as veterans who have already transitioned who may need resources, mentoring, or an introduction in the business world.
-Pete has joined the FourBlock team with his belief that helping a fellow veteran make the right connection can make all the difference in the world.
+He dedicates time to training, mentoring, and assisting transitioning military personnel and veterans who have already transitioned to find the right connection or resources they need.
+He believes that helping a fellow veteran make the right connection can make all the difference in the world.

 Arnon Kraft has over 15 years of global business and technology leadership and management, mainly in the consumer electronics industry.
 For the past six years, Arnon has been with Microsoft in Redmond, currently as General Manager for Strategic Sourcing & Partner Management.
 In addition to his role, Arnon is taking a leadership role in the college and military veterans hiring efforts at Microsoft.
 Prior to that, Arnon held several executive level positions spanning from Sales & Marketing to Business Development to Technology and Operations in various consumer electronics companies such as SanDisk, modu mobile and msystems.
 Arnon has given a TEDx Talk titled “Innovating Talent Development – The First 90 Days” and is also a guest speaker in the fields of Operational Strategy, Management & Leadership Excellence and Talent Development in various forums.